 Stand Up for Education

-The Stand Up for Education campaign is the NUT’s strategic response to that onslaught - the attacks we have faced, the victories we have won and the issues we still need to fight for.
-Three key strands are communicating the concerns that teachers have, enlisting the support of as many parents as possible, and acting effectively as a union in support of education.
+The Stand Up for Education campaign is the NUT’s strategic response to the most concerted onslaught on education and teachers in generations - the attacks we have faced, the victories we have won and the issues we still need to fight for.

-The Government has pressed ahead with its plans to tear up the national teacher pay system and with its damaging changes to our pensions.
-It has dismantled the national pay structure and introduced performance related pay for all teachers.
+On pay the Government plans to tear up the national teacher pay system, make damaging changes to our pensions and introduce performance related pay for all teachers.